Hundreds of billions of emails are sent out every day around the world. Email is today, by far the number one method of business communication.

 EDM is Here to Stay

 At some point, some experts were predicting the demise of email thanks to the proliferation of social media platforms such as Facebook.
-If anything however, social media marketing is losing its overall effectiveness while email marketing and EDM continues to thrive.
-Apply these best practices to ensure your EDM campaigns are effective, boost your conversions and grow your revenues.
+If anything, however, social media marketing is losing its overall effectiveness while email marketing and EDM continue to thrive.
+Apply these best practices to ensure your EDM campaigns are effective, boost your conversions, and grow your revenues.
+If you need assistance from experts, feel free to contact our Melbourne SEO agency today.